cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

   Be aware that it's not an über-jar as the dependencies are copied into the `target/quarkus-app/lib` directory.

 The application is now runnable from a terminal by running `java -jar target/quarkus-app/quarkus-run.jar`.
+Remember to stop the hero-service launched in dev mode otherwise you will get a conflict port error.